 In some circumstances coronavirus (COVID-19) may be a compensable workplace injury as a disease is included in the definition of injury under the Workers Compensation Act (1987).
-To be compensable, a worker must have contracted the virus in the course of their employment and their work activities must be proven to be the main contributing factor to contracting the virus.
+To be compensable, a worker must have contracted the virus in the course of their employment and their work activities must be proven to be the main contributing factor to contracting the virus unless they are workers in prescribed employment.
 Due to the nature of viruses, identifying how and when you contracted the virus can be difficult.
 Each claim will be assessed on its individual merits.

 On 14 May 2020, the NSW Parliament passed an amendment to the Workers Compensation Act making it easier for certain types of employment to establish the link between work and contracting COVID-19.
-A new section in the Act states that workers with COVID-19 who work in certain types of employment will be presumed to have contracted the virus at work or while working.
+Section 19B of the 1987 Act states that workers with COVID-19 who work in certain types of employment will be presumed to have contracted the virus at work or while working.

 This applies to the following areas of employment:

 - the retail industry (excluding purely online businesses)

 - the health care sector, including public health employees